hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 ### Mutli-frame Animations 💡

 - `AacFlClip BlendShape(SkinnedMeshRenderer renderer, string blendShapeName, AnimationCurve animationCurve)` 💡<br/>
-Change a blendShape of a skinned meshe, with an animation curve.
+Change a blendShape of a skinned mesh, with an animation curve.

 - `AacFlClip BlendShape(SkinnedMeshRenderer[] rendererWithNulls, string blendShapeName, AnimationCurve animationCurve)` 💡<br/>
 Change a blendShape of multiple skinned meshes, with an animation curve.
 The array can safely contain null values.